 Sample Registration Advice

 The Four Year Overview is a plan of study for most students in the Teaching English as Second Language program.
 It allocates space for completing all of the requirements in your TESL B.Ed. degree and schedules your field experiences in the correct semesters.
+Please note, students needing to complete a Freshman year will be starting in year 0, thus, will be following a five year study plan.

-The Three Year Overview is a plan of study for students who have significant advanced standing (typically students with previous degrees or transfer credits from other universities), and assumes that all complementary academic and elective courses have been completed prior to entering the program.
+The Three Year Overview is a plan of study for students who have significant advanced standing (typically students with transfer credits from other universities), and assumes that all complementary academic and elective courses have been completed prior to entering the program.
 It does not allocate room in your schedule for completing these courses.

 Program information is organized for three distinct groups: